Meadowbrook High School (Chesterfield County, Virginia): International Baccalaureate (IB)

-Meadowbrook Academy for Digital Entrepreneurship (M.A.D.E.)
+Meadowbrook Academy for Developing Entrepreneurship (M.A.D.E.)

-Established in 2015, the Meadowbrook Academy for Digital Entrepreneurship promotes entrepreneurship in high school students.
+Established in 2015, the Meadowbrook Academy for Developing Entrepreneurship promotes entrepreneurship in high school students.
 The program links students with mentors and resources in the Richmond entrepreneurial space.

 Athletics

 Mascot

 As a student body, the students chose the colors navy blue and gold to represent the school.
-Manchester High School's mascot is the Lancers and Thomas Dale High School's mascot is the knights, but Meadowbrook High chose the mighty Monarch as it made the students feel strong.
+Manchester High School's mascot is the Lancers and Thomas Dale High School's mascot is the Knights, but Meadowbrook High chose the mighty Monarch as it made the students feel strong.
 In an effort to stand out among the schools, the roar of the lion was used as the mascot for pep rallies and sporting events.

 Between 1964 and 1975, prowling along the sidelines was a real lion that would be at pep rallies and games.

 Rivalries

 Meadowbrook maintains two traditional rivals in all sports with the L.C.
-Bird High School Skyhawks and the Manchester High School (Virginia) Lancers.
+Bird High School Skyhawks and the Manchester High School Lancers.
 Meadowbrook has long-standing rivalries with several Central District foes.